 • TopPages : This shows you a list of the most traffic-driving pages for the site you are analyzing.

-• Best by Links : this view ranks the pages of a site according to the number of backlinks it has received
+• Best by Links This view ranks a website's pages based on the number of backlinks they have received.

 • Content Explorer : Allows you to quickly generate blog post ideas that highlight trending topics in your space